SaiSindhuja197/mslearn-fabric/Instructions/Labs/04-data-science.md

     >**Note:** If the node fails, attempt to re-run the previous node and then execute the existing node.

 1. The code trains a classification model using a Decision Tree Classifier.
-Parameters, metrics, and artifacts, are automatically logged with MLflow.
+Parameters, metrics, and artifacts are automatically logged with MLflow.
 Additionally, you're logging a parameter called `estimator`, with the value `DecisionTreeClassifier`.

 ## Task 5: Use MLflow to search and view your experiments